-This report was requested by the AU Peace and Security Council (AU-PSC), and is the result of the collaboration between the AU Commission for Political Affairs, Peace and Security (AUC-PAPS), and adelphi.
+This report was requested by the African Union Peace and Security Council (AU-PSC) and is the result of the collaboration between the African Union Commission for Political Affairs, Peace and Security (AUC-PAPS) and adelphi.
 It is realised as part of Weathering Risk, a multilateral initiative that offers tailored analysis and tools to understand climate-related risks to human security and build sustainable peace.

-This report is authored by Lukas Rüttinger (adelphi), Lucas Destrijcker (adelphi), Hector Morales Muñoz (adelphi), Adrian Foong (adelphi), Jakob Gomolka (adelphi) and Lisa Binder (PIK), in close collaboration with co-authors Linda Ogallo (IGAD), Salma Kadry (CGIAR), Matthew Brubacher, Benson Kenduiyo (CGIAR), Grascious Maviza (CGIAR), Anna Belli (CGIAR), Victor Villa (CGIAR), Titilope Akosa (Centre for 21st Century Issues), Serge Ndjekouneyom (UNDP), Taye Abdulkadir (AU), Michel Saraka (ECOWAS), Mabaye Dia (UNOCA), Matthieu Guillier (Alp Analytica) and Chantelle Gloria Moyo (KAS).
-In addition, the team thanks the reviewers Clement Iraola (adelphi), Oli Brown (Chatham House) and Aincha Aboubakar Oumadi (Wanania Green).
-Further thanks for research and editorial support to Yosr Khèdr, Nina Schmelzer, Alexandra Steinkraus and Marry Potts at adelphi.
-This work was also carried out with support from the Consultative Group for International Agriculture Research (CGIAR) Initiative on Climate Resilience, ClimBeR.
-We would like to thank all funders who supported the ONECGIAR Climate Resilience Initiative through their contributions to the CGIAR Trust Fund.
+This report is authored by Lukas Rüttinger (adelphi), Lucas Destrijcker (adelphi), Héctor Camilo Morales Muñoz (adelphi), Adrian Foong (adelphi), Jakob Gomolka (adelphi) and Lisa Binder (PIK), in close collaboration with co-authors Linda Ogallo (IGAD), Salma Kadry (CGIAR), Benson Kenduiyo (CGIAR), Grascious Maviza (CGIAR), Titilope Akosa (Centre for 21st Century Issues), Serge Ndjekouneyom (UNDP), Taye Abdulkadir (AU), Michel Saraka (ECOWAS), Mabaye Dia (UNOCA), Matthieu Guillier (Alp Analytica), and Chantelle Gloria Moyo (KAS).
+In addition, the team thanks the reviewers Oli Brown (Alp Analytica) and Aincha Aboubakar Oumadi (Wanania Green).

 Special thanks to H.E.
 Amb.
-Bankole Adeoye (AUC-PAPS) for his endorsement; Dr Ahaji Sarjoh Bah, director, Conflict Management Directorate (AUC-PAPS), for his supervision; Prosper Nii Nortey Addo (AUC-PAPS) and Evidence Tendai Kasinganeti (AUC-PAPS) for leading the process; and Maryann Wanjiru (AUC-PAPS) for her support.
-We further thank the Peace and Security Council of the African Union for their trust.
-Thanks also to the member states of the African Union, the AU Regional Economic Communities/Regional Mechanisms, African Centres of Excellence, UN funds, programmes and other entities, civil society organisations, and independent experts who provided input during consultations to this report.

-A special thanks also for the support from the German Federal Foreign Office, the German Federal Ministry for Economic Cooperation and Development, implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), in particular Leonardo Steinfeld (GIZ) and Rebecca Minkus (GIZ), the Norwegian Ministry of Foreign Affairs, Irish Aid and the Irish Department of Foreign Affairs, and the Ministry of Foreign Affairs of Denmark for their contributions to the realisation of this study.
+Bankole Adeoye (AUC-PAPS) for his endorsement, Dr. Ahaji Sarjoh Bah, Director, Conflict Management Directorate, for his supervision, Prosper Nii Nortey Addo (AUC-PAPS) for leading the process, and Maryann Wanjiru (AUC-PAPS) for her support.
+Thanks also to the AU Regional Economic Communities/Regional Mechanisms (RECs/RMs), as well as all African Centres of Excellence, UN Funds, Programmes and Other Entities, civil society organisations, and independent experts who provided inputs to this report during consultations.
+We would also like to thank all funders who supported CGIAR's research through their contributions to the CGIAR Trust Fund.
+Finally, a special thanks also to the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), in particular Leonardo Steinfeld (GIZ) and Rebecca Minkus (GIZ), the Irish Department of Foreign Affairs (Irish Aid), and the German Federal Foreign Office (GFFO) for their contributions to the realisation of this study.